- Coconut Grove

 Bal Harbour is right on the North edge of Miami, filled with luxurious homes and incredible views.
 The area is on the shore, protected from the outside world.
 Residents get access to white beaches and excellent pathways for walking, jogging, and everything in between.

 Homes in this area are some of the most expensive in the world.
 For the cost, you get a luxurious living, sublime shops, renowned restaurants, and so much more.
 It’s at least worth a look if you can’t afford the glamorous lifestyle.

-Although Wynwood once was not an ideal place to live, the neighborhood has risen in popularity over the years.
+Another one of the best neighborhoods in Miami is Wynwood, which has risen in popularity over the years.
 It has outdoor museums, converted warehouses, and plenty of art to explore around the area.